benrr101/node-taglib-sharp/docs/classes/_src_tag_.tag.md

 **`see`** albumArtists

-**`description`** This is used to provide more control over how the media is sorted.
+**`remarks`** This is used to provide more control over how the media is sorted.
 Typical uses are to
     skip articles or sort by last by last name.
 For example "Ben Folds" might be sorted as "Folds, Ben".
     As this value is to be used as a sorting key, it should be used with less variation than